pBuzz Brass Progression Pathway in Hull

 The next step in the pathway introduces whole-class brass using our brass instruments: pBone, pTrumpet, and pCornet.
 With the basics of breathing and music theory in place, pupils are better equipped to further their learning.
 This means that schools and services can then invest in the best in student brass instruments in years 5 and 6: brass instruments from Yamaha Music.

-If you are a UK educator interested in learning more about progression with pBone Music and Yamaha, we have some very exciting news.
-We will be hosting a conference in June 2024 for instrument managers and repairers, SEND specialists, and music hub staff.
-Fill in the form below to register your interest!
+If you are a UK educator interested in learning more about progression with pBone Music and Yamaha, get in touch!

 Adam is the Content Manager at pBone Music.
 This should mean that he’s the ideal person to write about himself, but he finds boasting in the third person a little awkward.
 He honed his word wizardry with a degree in English Language and Literature at the University of Leeds.
 He has since written copy for clients and businesses across the land, from awards to something beginning with “z”.
 He also spent a number of years as a musician.
 He has written pop songs and even jingles for kids, performed more first dances at weddings than you could shake a pBuzz at, and once played a gig for a pie company at The Etihad Stadium in Manchester.
 When he’s not reminiscing about those good old days, you might find Adam enjoying the football (although as an Everton fan, that can be difficult).
 He also loves spending time with his partner, Jen, and his family and friends, and sincerely hopes they feel the same way.